DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/customize-appearance/report-style-sheets.md

 ## Save Styles as Style Sheets

-Press the caption button on the toolbar's Styles group to invoke the Styles Editor.
+Press the caption button in the toolbar's Styles group to invoke the Style Editor.

 ![eurd-win-save-styles](../../../../images/eurd-win-save-styles.png)